IFelipeSouzaI/SandwichClone/README.md

 ```
 B = bread, O = onion, T = Tomato, S = salad
 ```
-- mesh: keep the ingredient mesh
+- mesh: keeps the ingredient mesh
-- material: keep the ingredient material (its not being used since all the ingredient uses the same material)
+- material: keeps the ingredient material (its not being used since all the ingredient uses the same material)

 # Scriptable Object (Level)
 - Used to create a level, stores the Ingredient(Scriptable Object) that every row should have;